jimshowalter/architecture-enforcer/README.md

 For example, pf-CDA determines dependencies from bytecode, and static constants are inlined in bytecode without any "backpointer" to the defining class.

-In addition, the reflection-based references, being entered manually, are only as good as your team's ability to find them all.
+In addition, the reflection-based references and unresolved fixes, being entered manually, are only as good as your team's ability to find them all.

 But overall, this tool can probably get it > 95% correct, which is close enough to start trying to actually move the decomposed code, at which point some gotchas will pop up that need to be dealt with.